mozilla-platform-ops/android-tools/create_host_utils/README.md

   - enter the taskcluster ids for the selected build into the build script
   - for mac: no trailing slash
 - run the build script
-  - comment out builds we're not ready for (I usually do linux first, then mac)
+  - comment out builds we're not ready for (I usually do linux first, then mac, then windows)
   - `./build_DATE.sh`
     - linux: if it fails with an error about not being able to find the artifact, see the comment on line 69 in the script
 - compare new build to existing and sanity check